sourishreddy27/Netflix-clone/README.md

 # Why I Made This

- How to build web pages with HTML and CSS
+ How to build web pages with HTML and CSS.
- How to style a website with colors and layouts
+ How to style a website with colors and layouts.
- How to keep code organized in different files
+ How to keep code organized in different files.